cisco-ie/pipeline-gnmi/README.md

 Additionally, existing replays of sensor data can be fed in efficiently using xz-compressed files.

 ## Licensing
-`pipeline-gnmi` is licensed with [Apache License, Version 2.0](LICENSE), per `pipeline`.
+pipeline-gnmi is licensed with [Apache License, Version 2.0](LICENSE), per pipeline.

 ## Special Thanks
-Chris Cassar for implementing `pipeline` used by anyone interested in MDT, and Steven Barth for gNMI plugin development.
+Chris Cassar for implementing `pipeline` used by anyone interested in MDT, Steven Barth for gNMI plugin development, and the Cisco teams implementing MDT support in the platforms.